Sierra Nevada Yellow-legged Frog

 A cluster of 100 to 350 eggs is laid in shallow water and is left unattached in still waters, but may be attached to vegetation in flowing water.
 Egg-laying sites must be connected to permanent lakes or ponds that do not freeze to the bottom in winter, because the tadpoles must live in the water over winter.

-If a body of water used for breeding dries up for just one season, 3 to 4 generations of tadpoles will be destroyed.
+If a body of water used for breeding dries up for just one season, three to four generations of tadpoles will be destroyed.

 The eggs hatch into tadpoles, which feed in the water and eventually grow four legs, lose their tails and emerge onto land where they disperse into the surrounding territory.